ifexthy/voynich-nlp-analysis/README.md

 🔍 Overview
 -----------

 This project explores the underlying structure of the Voynich Manuscript using modern natural language processing techniques.
-By analyzing transliterated word forms (likely EVA format), we apply clustering, POS inference, and syntactic modeling to test whether the manuscript behaves like a real language — even without deciphering glyph meanings.
+By analyzing transliterated word forms, we apply clustering, POS inference, and syntactic modeling to test whether the manuscript behaves like a real language — even without deciphering glyph meanings.

 * * *